Who We Are

 Sarnia Lambton Workforce Development Board (SLWDB) is a community-directed, not-for-profit corporation leading Sarnia Lambton in its approach to workforce development and labour market planning.

-Operating as part of Workforce Planning Ontario, we are one of 26 local planning board areas mandated through the Ontario Ministry of Training, Colleges and Universities to conduct and disseminate local labour market research and engage community stakeholders in a planning process that supports local solutions to local issues.
+Operating as part of Workforce Planning Ontario, we are one of 26 local planning board areas mandated by the Government of Ontario to conduct and disseminate local labour market research and engage community stakeholders in a planning process that supports local solutions to local issues.

 SLWDB, formerly known as the Sarnia Lambton Training Board, was incorporated as a not-for-profit organization on November 5, 1997.
 At the time of incorporation, the Board was jointly funded by the Government of Ontario and the Government of Canada.

 Laura Greaves was born and raised in Calgary.
 She received her Bachelor of Arts at the University of Calgary and then spent a year teaching English in Hong Kong before moving to Ontario in 2005.
 She received her Master of Arts in History from McMaster University and her PhD in Modern European History at the University of Waterloo in 2013.
 She lives in Sarnia with her partner and her two boys.

 Mikelle Bryson-Campbell completed her BA and BSc at Cape Breton University, her Master’s at Laurentian University, and her PhD from Western University.
 Mikelle was awarded a Postdoctoral Fellowship in health innovation.
 Her past research and peer reviewed publications have been surrounding the treatment and management of chronic pain in injured workers and the impact on employment.
 Mikelle loves research and she is always interested in cultivating new partnerships in the community.
 She lives in Bright’s Grove with her husband and three kids.